telerik/winforms-docs/propertygrid/populating-with-data/radpropertystore-adding-custom-properties.md

 {{endregion}}

+>caption Figure 1: RadPropertyStore

 ![propertygrid-radpropertystore 001](images/propertygrid-radpropertystore001.png)

-You can then use the RadPropertyGrid to edit the PropertyStoreItems values as if they were properties of an object.
+You can then use the **RadPropertyGrid** to edit the **PropertyStoreItems** values as if they were properties of an object.
 You can also change the value of a given property in the RadPropertyStore and the change will be reflected immediately in the RadPropertyGrid.
-Additionally you can also add or remove items from the RadPropertyStore during runtime and again all changes will be reflected in the __RadPropertyGrid__.
+Additionally you can also add or remove items from the RadPropertyStore during runtime and again all changes will be reflected in the **RadPropertyGrid**.

-#### Add/Remove/Edit PropertyStoreItems through code
+#### Add/Remove/Edit PropertyStoreItems

 {{source=..\SamplesCS\PropertyGrid\PropertyGridRadPropertyStore.cs region=modifyStore}}
 {{source=..\SamplesVB\PropertyGrid\PropertyGridRadPropertyStore.vb region=modifyStore}}